Vector meson spectral function in a dynamical AdS/QCD model: Conclusion and discussion

 We present the spectral function of the $J/\Psi$ state for different chemical potentials in Fig.\ref{fig2}.
 It can be found that chemical potential has a similar effect as the magnetic field.
-Increasing chemical potential reduces the height of the peak and increases the width which is consistent with Ref.\cite{Braga:2017bml}.
-However, it must be noted that increasing chemical potential causes the position of the peak to move slowly to the right.
-In other words, increasing chemical potential leads to an increase in the effective mass of the resonance for finite temperature case.
+Increasing chemical potential reduces the height of the peak and increases the width which is consistent with Ref.\cite{Braga:2017bml} where the authors use a generalized soft-wall model.
+However, attention must be paid to the influence of chemical potential on the peak position, which is plotted in the left picture of Fig.\ref{mmupsi}.
+The result suggests that the chemical potential gives a suppression effect at lower temperature and presents a enhancement effect at higher temperature on the effective mass, the same conclusion is obtained in Ref.\cite{Braga:2019xwl} where the authors use a generalized soft-wall model.
+However we find that chemical potential effect is more prominent at higher temperature in this paper, while the results from Ref.\cite{Braga:2019xwl} shows that the chemical potential effect mainly acts at lower temperature.
+Besides, the simultaneous effects of $B$ and $\mu$ is depicted in the right picture of Fig.\ref{mmupsi}.
+The superposition of chemical potential and magnetic field effects causes non-trivial behaviors of the effective mass : At lower temperature, there appears constructive interplay on the effective mass between the effects of chemical potential and magnetic field , while at higher temperature, the chemical potential and magnetic field lead to destructive interplay on the effective mass.

 In Fig.\ref{fig3}, the behavior of spectral function is extraordinarily sensitive to the temperature of the current physical system.
 With the increase of the medium temperature, the height of the peak decreases rapidly which is in line with Ref.\cite{Braga:2016wkm}.
-The effect of temperature on the width and the position of the peak is similar to that of chemical potential, which is consistent with Ref.\cite{MartinContreras:2021bis} and the lattice results in Ref.\cite{Ding:2018uhl}.
+The effect of temperature on the width and the position of the peak (see Fig.\ref{mBpsi} and \ref{mmupsi}) is similar to that of chemical potential, which is consistent with Ref.\cite{MartinContreras:2021bis} and the lattice results in Ref.\cite{Ding:2018uhl}.